SitePen/angular-web-components/README.md

-# AngularWebComponents
+# angular-web-components

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+This project demonstrates using web components with Angular.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2 and requires that `@angular/cli` is installed globally.

 ## Development server